 What Does an “Obligation to Report” Mean?

 - As a faculty or staff member of PCC, you have an obligation to report any incidents of alleged sexual harassment that you may witness or that may be reported to you within 24 hours.
-You should report these situations to the Title IX Coordinator, Ken Nufer, Chief Human Resources Officer.
+You should report these situations to the Title IX Coordinator, Ken Nufer, Vice President of Human Resources.

 I am Afraid of Retaliation – What Should I Do?